-Surgical referral letters are required from licensed mental health providers for surgical procedures, per insurance guidelines and WPATH Standards of Care.
+Surgical referral letters are required for surgical procedures, per insurance guidelines and WPATH Standards of Care.

 Patients may provide referral letters from their own outside mental health providers, or in most cases may undergo the assessment process via our UCSF team.
 Patients seeking to undergo the assessment at UCSF should contact our office.